OfficeDev/office-js-docs-pr/docs/outlook/mobile-log-appointments.md

 }
 ```

-Then call it after the add-in successfully logs the appointment notes.
+Then, call it after the add-in successfully logs the appointment notes.
 For example, you can call it from **logCRMEvent** as shown in the following function.

 ```js
 function logCRMEvent(appointmentEvent) {